Sapiet1/applier/README.md

 ## Overview

-`applier` is a simple command-line utility written with `clap` to concurrently call a given command to all child directories within a parent directory.
+`applier` is a simple command-line utility written with `clap` to concurrently call a given command to all children directories within a parent directory.
 It utilizes asynchronous Rust, using the `tokio` and `futures` crates.

 ## Usage